A new representation for the Landau-de Gennes energy of nematic liquid crystals: Introduction

 In 1983, Schiele and Trimper \cite{ST}*{p.~268} revealed that the early attempt of de Gennes's work \cite{De} was incomplete since the connection with the Oseen-Frank density in (\ref {OF density}) would require the splay and bend Frank constants to be equal (i.e. $k_1=k_3$), but, some experiments on liquid crystals showed that $k_3>k_1$, so they extended the original de Gennes representation to one with a third order term involving an elastic constant $L_4$:

-In 1984, Berreman and Meiboom \cite{BM84} observed that above two groups discarded the surface energy density in the Oseen-Frank density, which correlates the blue phase theory for liquid crystals.
-They proposed to recover a second order term in $Q$ with four third order terms.
-It was pointed out by Mori et al. \cite{MGKB} that Dickmann in his PhD thesis \cite{Di} found the form (\ref{LG}), which is consistent with the Oseen-Frank density in (\ref {OF density}).
+In 1984, Berreman and Meiboom \cite{BM84} observed that above two groups discarded the surface energy density in the Oseen-Frank density, which correlates the blue phase theory for liquid crystals, so they proposed to recover a second order term in $Q$ with four third order terms.
+In 1987, Longa et al. \cite{LMT} gave a extension of Landau-de Gennes density with 22 independent parameters, but it is very complicated.
+Later, Mori et al. \cite{MGKB} in 1999 addressed that Dickmann in his PhD thesis \cite{Di} derived a four independent parameters Landau-de Gennes density (\ref{LG}), which is consistent with the Oseen-Frank density in (\ref {OF density}).
 Since then, the general form (\ref{LG}) of the Landau-de Gennes representation has been widely accepted for modelling liquid crystals (e.g. \cite {MGKB}, \cite {MN}, \cite {Ba}, \cite {BZ}).

 From a mathematical point of view, a general form of the tensor $Q\in S_0$ can be written as

 Here $u,w$ are two independent direction fields for biaxial liquid crystals and $I$ is the identity matrix.
 When the tensor $Q$ has two equal non-zero eigenvalues, a nematic liquid crystal is said to be uniaxial.
 When $Q$ has two unequal non-zero eigenvalues, a nematic liquid crystal is said to be biaxial.
 For material constants $a , b, c> 0$, we define the constant order parameter